hadronized/hop.nvim/README.md

 - `:HopPattern`: hop around by matching against a pattern (as with `/`).
 - `:HopChar1`: type a single key and hop to any occurrence of that key in the document.
 - `:HopChar2`: type a bigram (two keys) and hop to any occurrence of that bigram in the document.
+- `:HopLine`: jump to any visible line in your buffer.

 If you would rather use the Lua API, you can test it via the command prompt: